If you are visiting a new city, one of the first things you should research is if you can drink the tap water there.

 Ultimately, no one wants to be caught out expecting that they can just drink the tap water when it turns out they can’t.

 So, if you are planning on visiting Austin, Texas, anytime soon, here is all the information you need to know about the tap water in Austin.
 This way, you can be prepared and pack any additional water bottles you may need for your trip!
+For local residents, this article can help you decide whether installing water filters is a good idea.

 Can you drink the tap water in Austin?